 So, you’ve booked yourself a long weekend in the Coromandel heading off from Auckland – great decision – we love the Coromandel!
 There are so many cool things to do down there whether you want an all-action weekend or you just want to kick back with a good book on an amazing beach – the Coromandel offers it all.
-The drive down there from central Auckland is going to take around 2 and a half hours if you head straight there but there are a few pit stops on the way to break up the journey.
+The drive down there from central Auckland is going to take around 2 and a half hours if you head straight there but there are a few pit stops on the way to break up the journey and it’s a great way to get familiar with your new rental car!.
 Right, if you’re ready – let’s GO!

 - Route map with key locations

 - Recommended vehicle for this trip

 - Trip itinerary

 1Auckland to the Coromandel Peninsula (168km – 2 hours 30 mins)

 Heading out from central Auckland and taking the State Highway 1 south, you will soon find yourself getting away from the hustle and bustle of the big little city as you start to hit the lush green countryside.
 Just past Bombay is the turn off towards the Coromandel onto SH2 however we urge you to head down SH1 for one additional junction – the detour will be well worth it we promise!

 Pokeno Ice Cream (52.1km – 36mins from Auckland)